-There are many people who when experiencing trials in their exterior life put God on trial and so become embittered.
+There are some people who when experiencing trials in their exterior life put God on trial and so become embittered.
 Not so the person who is praying, "Jesus increase my faith".

 This is because they also have the posterior dimension.
 Posterior, in the sense I mean it here, is defined as "those who come before".
 This is a dimension we all have.
 There have been people living by faith for thousands years before we ever came into the world.
-People who through their earthly lives understood that to have the faith the size of a mustard seed can increase, and heaven can come to our souls.
-These are the ones who in going before us are able to honestly say that Jesus can work even through me, though in comparison to his majesty and glory I am like a worthless slave.
+People who through their earthly lives understood that to have the faith the size of a mustard seed can increase and heaven can come to our souls.
+A faith that trustingly declares I am the Lord's servant.

-At the Mass On Tuesday last we marked the Feast Day of St. Therese of Lisieux, who died at the age of 24 on October 1st 1897.
+At the Mass for Saturday, we marked the Feast Day of St. Therese of Lisieux, who died at the age of 24 in 1897.
 She lived a life of seclusion and anonymity in a French Carmelite convent.
 She had a wonderful insight into faith's posterior dimension when she wrote in her "Story of a Soul"

-Jesus set the book of nature before me and I saw that all the flowers he has created are lovely.
-The splendor of the rose and the whiteness of the lily do not rob the little violet of its scent nor the daisy of its simple charm.
-I realized that if every tiny flower wanted to be a rose, spring would lose its loveliness and there would be no wildflowers to make the meadows gay.
-It is just the same in the world of souls - which is the garden of Jesus.
+The world of the faithful is Jesus' garden of souls.
 He has created the great saints who are like the lilies and the roses, but he has also created much lesser saints and they must be content to be the daisies or the violets which rejoice his eyes whenever he glances down.
 Perfection consists in doing his will, in being that which he wants us to be.
-Jesus, help me to simplify my life by learning what you want me to be - and becoming that person.3
+Jesus, help me to simplify my life by learning what you want me to be - and becoming that person.